15 Ways to Know When to Leave a Relationship

 Relationships are nothing less than a gamble today.

-Sometimes, you hit the bull’s eye and find someone who brings the best out of you; and sometimes they evoke the worst version of your own self.
+Sometimes, you hit the bull’s eye and find someone who brings the best out of you; and sometimes, they evoke the worst version of you instead.
 It’s important that you know when to leave a relationship before it’s too late.

 People often lose themselves and get used to things around them without realizing that their relationship with a bad person is killing them from inside every minute.
 So, keep these things in mind and walk out of the relationship before it’s too late.